The long story short

 Once upon a time, I was the quintessential (get it, quint-essential?)
 PTA mom and—for some reason I can’t begin to recall anymore—our volunteer hours hadn’t begun a few weeks into the new school year.
 My husband asked what I'd been doing to stay busy all day.

 I finally confessed, "When no one is around, I write."

-Okay, It was more like trying to get out of saying a thing.
+Okay, it was more like hemming and hawing, while turning bright red and trying to get out of saying a thing.
 I’m a writer.
-You want it pretty.
+You want a pretty story.
 Let's compromise.

 He didn’t quite believe me until I pulled out this enormous binder of printed off scenes from not-quite books I’d been writing.

 "Just finish one," he said, challenging me to complete a story and share it.